-S/N INDICATORS YES NO NOT YET NEEDS SUPPORT REMARKS 1.
-Understands the Core Competencies, 4Rs, Knowledge, Skills, Values and Attitudes 2.
-Specific remedial programmes are put in place to help learners with learning needs 3.
-Conducts classroom observation (Select One) A. Once a week B. Twice a week C. More than once a week C. Once every two weeks D. Once a month 4.
-Provides feedback on classroom observation for teachers to improve teaching and learning 5.
-Supervises records keeping on PLC meetings 6.
-Takes part in INSETS and PLC sessions in the school this term 7.
-Has Curriculum Lead (CL) in the school 8.
-Takes measures to overcome barriers of learning in the school 9.
-Has functional clubs and societies in the school 10.
-Monitors activities of clubs and societies in the school 11.
-Teacher and Learner Resource Packs and other resources for each subject available 12.
-Teaches alongside administrative duties 13.
-Supports teachers to access additional resources for implementation of the CCP 14.
-Involves the community in the implementation of the CCP 15.
-The community provides support to the school in implementing the SBC 16.
-SISO supports the school in the implementation of the CCP 17.
-Aside the SISO, other District Education Officers come to this school to monitor facilities, teaching quality, or teacher attendance
+S/N INDICATORS YES NO NOT YET NEEDS SUPPORT REMARKS 1 Understands the Core Competencies, 4Rs, Knowledge, Skills, Values and Attitudes 2 Establishes specific remedial programmes to help learners with learning needs 3 Conducts classroom observation (Select one) A. Once a week B. Twice a week C. More than once a Week C. Once every Two Weeks D. Once a Month 4 Provides feedback on classroom observation for teachers to improve teaching and learning 5 Supervises records keeping at PLC meetings 6 Takes part in INSETS and PLC sessions in the school this term 7 Has Curriculum Lead (CL) in the school 8 Takes measures to overcome barriers of learning in the school 9 Has functional clubs and societies in the school 10 Monitors activities of clubs and societies in the school 11 Teacher and Learner Resource Packs and other resources for each subject available 12 Teaches alongside administrative duties 13 Supports teachers to access additional resources for the implementation of the CCP 14 Involves the community in the implementation of the CCP 15 The community provides support to the school in implementing the SBC 16 SISO supports the school in the implementation of the CCP 17 Aside from the SISO, other District Education Officers come to this school to monitor facilities, teaching quality, or teacher attendance